KushalRoyChowdhury/ChatBuddy/README.md

 ### Backend Setup

-The backend server is required for the AI to function.
+The backend server is required for the application to function.

 1.  **Navigate to the backend directory:**
     (Assuming you are in the `ChatBuddy` directory from the previous step)